 Are Trampoline Parks Just Accidents Waiting to Happen?

 As trampoline parks have grown in popularity in the last few years, there has been an increase in the amount of trampoline-related injuries.
 According to a study published in USA Today back in August, in 2010, less than 600 kids were admitted to the emergency room for injuries they suffered at a trampoline park.
-In 2014, the same study showed that nearly 7,000 children went to the ER for trampoline park injuries.
+In 2014, the same study showed that more than 7,000 children went to the ER for trampoline park injuries.
 Does the sharp rise in trampoline park injuries mean that these facilities are just accidents waiting to happen?